alumet-dev/user-book/src/start/install.md

 This grants the capabilities to the binary file `~/.cargo/bin/alumet-agent`.
 You will then be able to run the agent directly.

-Alternatively, you can also run the Alumet agent without doing setcap, and it will tell you what to do, depending on the plugins that you have enabled.
+Alternatively, you can also run the Alumet agent without doing `setcap`, and it will tell you what to do, depending on the plugins that you have enabled.

 NOTE: running Alumet as root also works, but is not recommended.
 A good practice regarding security is to grant the _least_ amount of privileges required.